 Does your child enjoy playing Minecraft or Stardew Valley, or any similar game with a day/night cycle?
 If yes, you can challenge them to create a gaming journal.

 Have them start a new game.
-Then at the end of each day on the game they can hit pause and write down a few things that they did that day.
+Then, at the end of each day of the game, they can hit pause and write down a few things they did that day.
 They can keep track of:

 - Items they gathered